microsoft/mesos-log/README.md

 This repository is meant to help coordinate Microsoft's Mesos core team.
 It serves as a reference for useful resources (useful for onboarding, _etc_.), as well as a log of progress and plans week-to-week.

+__Please note that this log is out-of-date as I have switched to using JIRA exclusively.__

 ## Quick links

 * [Issue Dashboard][issues]